HiveDesk

 Working Hours

-Night shifts are compensated at a higher rate of 1.50 times the regular wage.
+Night shifts are compensated at a premium of 150% of the regular wage.

 The minimum legal working age is 16 years, and Tunisia has strict laws against child labor.